Aldridge scores 30 as Spurs escape Nuggets, 106-104

 San Antonio had to battle to win its 11th straight at home over Denver.
 There were 18 lead changes and the Nuggets came within inches of a game-winning 19th.

 Jamal Murray's 3-pointer with 31.6 seconds remaining pulled Denver within 106-104.
-After Danny Green missed a 3-pointer, the Nuggets raced down the floor and furiously passed the ball three times to set up Will Barton for a 25-foot 3-pointer that rattled in and out of the rim.
+After San Antonio guard Danny Green missed a 3-pointer, the Nuggets raced down the floor and furiously passed the ball three times to set up Will Barton for a 25-foot 3-pointer that rattled in and out of the rim.

+"I just couldn't believe that the opportunities they penetrated, they didn't even look at the 2," Gasol said.
+"They were trying to set up someone for the 3.
+They had a great look."

 TIP-INS

 Nuggets: Mason Plumlee did not play after straining his right calf against Boston on Monday night.
 Plumlee remained in Denver for an MRI while the team flew to San Antonio.
-Nuggets coach Mike Malone said Plumlee is "going to be out for a little while." .
-Wilson Chandler was available to play but did not enter the game after being listed as probable with an illness. .
-Darrell Arthur established a season high with seven points in the first half and finished with 10 points.
-Arthur's previous high was five points against Detroit on Dec.
-12.
+Malone said Plumlee is "going to be out for a little while." .
+Wilson Chandler was available to play but did not enter the game after being listed as probable with an illness.

 Spurs: Aldridge has scored 20-plus points in 33 of 50 games this season.
 His previous best for 20-point games was 31 in 74 games during his inaugural season with the Spurs in 2016. .
 Aldridge was assessed his third technical foul this season with 4:30 remaining in the third quarter after arguing about a non-call against Denver's